 Barbados Beaches – Rockley Beach

 At Rockley on the South coast, like the rest of Barbados life revolves around the sea.
 It is here that you will find Rockley Beach – Accra Beach.
 Are you wondering why the two names?
-Well, the official name of this popular white sand beach with the spectacular turquoise waters is Rockley Beach… But to locals and visitors, the beach is known as Accra Beach.
+Well, the official name of this popular white sand beach with spectacular turquoise waters is Rockley Beach… But to locals and visitors, the beach is known as Accra Beach.

 The most picture-perfect of all Barbados beaches, Accra is extremely popular with the locals, especially on weekends and public holidays, when people from all over the island travel to Accra Beach to picnic, body-surf and bathe in the calm waters.
-Located next to the popular Accra Beach Hotel and Spa there are also lots of visitors enjoying the friendly atmosphere on this beach.
+Located next to the popular Accra Beach Hotel and Spa there are also many visitors enjoying the friendly atmosphere on this beach.